rvatsavai/rvatsavai.github.io/_research/4-anomalies.md

   every method requires a computationally expensive model building phase requiring expert knowledge which may not be practical for real applications, and (3) Many previous works focus on detecting only specific deviations from normality as anomalous.
 We did a comprehensive survey of this field, and a survey article is under (2nd round) review at IEEE TPAMI.
-  To overcome, some of these limitations, we devloped a novel method that uses a Siamese convolutional neural network (CNN) to learn a distance function between a pair of video patches (spatiotemporal regions of video).
+  To overcome, some of these limitations, we developed a novel method that uses a Siamese convolutional neural network (CNN) to learn a distance function between a pair of video patches (spatiotemporal regions of video).
 The learned distance function, which is not specific to the target video, is used to measure the distance between each video patch in the testing video and the video patches found in normal training video.
 Experiments on 3 challenging target benchmark datasets